Retail Planning

 Pipeline stages

-Snowflake tables → GNN item-sales (regression on Article) → GNN user-churn (classification on Customer) → GNN user-item-purchase (link prediction Customer→Article) → Bridge: adjusted demand per article (churn + purchase propensity) → Markdown optimization (MILP, maximize revenue) → Demand/inventory planning (LP, minimize cost)Concepts
+Customer / Article / Transaction data (Snowflake tables or bundled CSVs) → GNN item-sales (regression on Article) → GNN user-churn (classification on Customer) [full pipeline only] → GNN user-item-purchase (link prediction) [full pipeline only] → Bridge: adjusted demand per article → Markdown optimization (MILP, maximize revenue) → Demand/inventory planning (LP, minimize cost)retail_planning_local.py trains only the sales GNN (the most demonstrative

 OptArticle — Articles in the optimizer’s scope, linking GNN predictions to pricing/inventory data.